How the Decision is Made to Close Schools or Delay Start Times

 Most ACPS parents and students are aware that schools close when there is a heavy snowstorm, but there are other reasons why ACPS may have to close schools or delay the start time.

-Whenever there is a weather event, such as a high wind conditions or expected snowstorm, the Director of the Office of Pupil Transportation participates with the DMV Council of Governments Weather conference to be part of the coordination of traffic movement preparations for the following day.
+Whenever there is a weather event, such as high wind conditions or expected snowstorms, the Director of the Office of Pupil Transportation participates with the DMV Council of Governments Weather conference to be part of the coordination of traffic movement preparations for the following day.

 Later the Pupil Transportation Team members are out checking both the roads and sidewalks used by automobiles and walkers to get to campuses.
 Reports of their observations are related to the Director who coordinates with Alexandria City staff and other school transportation staff around Northern Virginia to discuss their assessments.
 Conditions in Arlington or Fairfax may vary from Alexandria City and so the ACPS decision is made independently according to the local conditions and our evaluation of the upcoming weather situation.

 The Director of Pupil Transportation calls Chief Operating Officer after conducting this assessment and together they discuss what recommendation(s) to make to the Superintendent.

 The Chief Operating Officer (COO) is also responsible for the maintenance of school buildings.
 The COO gathers reports from ACPS maintenance staff and emergency personnel to ensure that the heating is working as it should be when the temperatures drop below freezing.

 The superintendent conferenced in on the call for a final discussion and decision for the coming school day.

 Once the final decision is made, the communication process begins using multiple avenues to help get all parents and staff informed.
 The goal is to have all communication completed by 5:30 a.m. or earlier.